After reading this document, you should be able to produce Debian packages for Go software.

 Debian packages install files to system locations, which users cannot modify.
 That means that users would not be able to upgrade packages with the canonical go get -u <package>.
 Even worse, when using sudo to forcibly modify the system files, it still would not work since no VCS information is contained in the Debian packages.

-For github.com/mstap/godebiancontrol (which contains "go" already), the resulting Debian package name is golang-godebiancontrol-dev.
+E.g., for github.com/stapelberg/godebiancontrol (which contains "go" already), the resulting Debian package name is golang-github-stapelberg-godebiancontrol-dev.

-We use the -dev suffix to keep the namespace clean in case go supports shared libraries in the future, which would then be shipped as golang-godebiancontrol.
+We use the -dev suffix to keep the namespace clean for shipping shared libraries in the future, which would then be shipped as golang-github-stapelberg-godebiancontrol.

 All files should be installed into /usr/share/gocode/src/, which corresponds to $GOPATH/src.
-As an example, for github.com/lib/pq (golang-pq-dev), one of the files is /usr/share/gocode/src/github.com/lib/pq/buf.go.
+As an example, for github.com/lib/pq (golang-github-lib-pq-dev), one of the files is /usr/share/gocode/src/github.com/lib/pq/buf.go.

 See http://packages.debian.org/sid/all/golang-pq-dev/filelist for a full example file list.

-Your library package, e.g. golang-pq-dev, needs to have all the other Go libraries it depends on in its Build-Depends and Depends line.
+Your library package, e.g. golang-github-lib-pq-dev, needs to have all the other Go libraries it depends on in its Depends line.
 The dependencies need to be available at build time to run the tests (if any) and at installation time so that other packages can be built.